No items found.

 Is a second concussion more serious?

-Individuals who have already experienced a concussion are at a higher risk of sustaining another.
+People who have already had a concussion are at greater risk of having another one.
 The risk of prolonged symptoms also increases with repeated concussions.
-This is why it's essential to fully recover before returning to high-risk activities.
+That is why it is best to wait until the symptoms have gone away before resuming high-risk activities.

 Can physiotherapy really help?